-The Importance of a Good Candidate Experience
+The Importance of a Good Candidate Experience in Recruitment

-Understanding Recruiting Candidate Experience
+Understanding Recruiting and the Importance of Candidate Experience

 Candidate experience refers to how candidates feel about an organisation after they go through the hiring process.
 These candidates’ feelings, whether positive or negative, have an impact on the hiring and selection process and even in the decision making before accepting the job offer.
 One candidate’s experience also influences thoughts of other candidates who have applied or are planning to apply in that organisation.

-Therefore, after experiencing the managing of applicants and the following recruiting process, a good candidate experience will make them feel positive about your organisation.
+Therefore, after experiencing the managing of applicants and the following recruiting process, a good candidate experience in recruitment will make them feel positive about your organisation.
 A better applicant experience may encourage them to tell others about their positive thoughts, which will help you develop your reputation.
 A negative candidate experience, on the other hand, will cause candidates to lose trust in you as an employer and a brand.

-The Impact of Candidate Experience
+The Impact of A Positive Candidate Experience

 1. Positive Candidate Experience increases offer acceptance rate